 The Division of Information Technology provides hands-on computer training workshops covering popular software programs.
 There are myriad workshops covering the core Microsoft Office applications, Adobe titles, UW’s Survey and Web Content Management System tools, and security and backup utilities.

 Anyone who is currently registered as student, faculty or staff may obtain accounts to use the central computing facilities and the Academic Computer Labs in conjunction with assignments, classroom instruction and employment-related activities.
-Faculty and staff members should contact their assigned departmental user consultant (http://www.uwyo.edu/infotech/services/helpdesk/uc/).
+Faculty and staff members should contact the IT Help Desk, 766-4357, option 1. (http://www.uwyo.edu/infotech/services/helpdesk/uc/).

 All UW students, faculty and staff have access to the email system.
 Email addresses for faculty, staff and students are listed in the printed Campus Directory.
 They can also be accessed on-line from the UW Web Directory (www.uwyo.edu/uw/People).
 Faculty, staff and students have access to Outlook Web Email (https://uwmail.uwyo.edu) for electronic mail.